kauevestena/deep_pavements_dataset/README.md

 ## How to use

 - Folder Names are the labels.
+Thy are also available in "classes.txt"
 - Labels are compliant with OSM tags, you can check the values at [the wiki](https://wiki.openstreetmap.org/wiki/Key:surface)

 ## Collection choices